gleborgne/Vorlonjs/Plugins/Vorlon/plugins/remoteDebugging/remotedebugging.readme.md

 ## Prerequisites

-First of all, you need to install [Chrome Canary](https://www.google.fr/chrome/browser/canary.html) after that the Chrome Canary needs to be started with `--remote-debugging-port=9222` and `--disable-web-security` parameter.
+First of all, you need to install Chrome and start it with `--remote-debugging-port=9222` and `--disable-web-security` parameter.
 For example:

 >chrome.exe --remote-debugging-port=9222 --disable-web-security